textcreationpartnership/A03842/README.md

 ##Content Summary##

 #####Front#####
-CAPTAINE HVMES Poeticall Musicke.Principally made for two Basse-Viols, yet so contriued, that it may

 1. Alwaies thus to the Reader.

 1. TO THE RIGHT VVORthely innobled, PHILIP Earle of Arundel, &c.